Ball Green Primary School

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?

-Resources are allocated to pupils through a thorough process of Provision Mapping by the Inclusion Manager.
+Resources are allocated to pupils through a thorough process of Provision Mapping by the SENCO and class teacher.
 This ensures that resources are allocated to pupils effectively and that the resources used match and support the pupils needs.
 In particular staffing levels are adapted to match the needs of pupils as oppose to numbers on roll.

 The class teacher and the SENCO work closely to ensure provision is accurate and resources are allocated accurately to meet pupils needs.